Bishop of Liverpool

-The Bishop of Liverpool is the Ordinary of the Church of England Diocese of Liverpool in the Province of York.
+The Bishop of Liverpool is the ordinary of the Church of England Diocese of Liverpool in the Province of York.

-The diocese stretches from Southport in the north, to Widnes in the south, and from the River Mersey to Wigan in the east.
+The diocese stretches from Southport in the north to Widnes in the south, and from the River Mersey to Wigan in the east.
 Its see is in the City of Liverpool at the Cathedral Church of Christ.
-The Bishop's residence is Bishop's Lodge, Woolton — east of Liverpool city centre.
+The bishop's residence is Bishop's Lodge, Woolton — east of Liverpool city centre.

 The office has existed since the founding of the diocese in 1880 under Queen Victoria.
-John Perumbalath has been the Bishop of Liverpool since the confirmation on 20 January 2023 of his election.
+The current Bishop of Liverpool, John Perumbalath, is on leave pending his retirement following accusations of sexual misconduct.

+On 28 February 2025, it was announced that Ruth Worsley was to become Interim Bishop of Liverpool (i.e. interim diocesan bishop of the Diocese of Liverpool) for a period of two years starting later in 2025; to facilitate this role, she was translated from Taunton to the vacant suffragan See of Wigan (becoming Bishop of Wigan) by letters patent issued on 4 April.
+She was then welcomed as Interim Bishop on 3 May 2025, initially as an honorary assistant bishop, pending her translation to be Bishop suffragan of Wigan.

 List of bishops

 Assistant bishops

 Among those who have served as Assistant Bishop of Liverpool were: